The Vermilion Mask

 The Vermilion Mask (朱色の仮面, Shuiro no Kamen) is a Japanese manga series written by Dr.Poro and illustrated by Nabana Naba.
-It has been serialized in Shōnen Gahōsha's seinen manga magazine Young King OURs since February 2021 and has been collected in eight tankōbon volumes.
-An anime television series adaptation produced by 100studio has been announced.
+It has been serialized in Shōnen Gahōsha's seinen manga magazine Young King OURs since February 2021 and has been collected in nine tankōbon volumes.
+An anime television series adaptation produced by 100studio is set to premiere in October 2026.

+Plot

+Peru is an apprentice mask artisan that can make masks which grant the wearer powerful abilities.
+One day, Peru puts on one of the most powerful masks made by his master, causing him to go berserk and unintentionally kill his friends and master.
+Once he calms down, he regrets his actions and decides to destroy every mask his master made to atone.